rcarubbi/Articles/en/outbox-pattern-ensure-data-consistency-with-messaging-in-dotnet-using-masstransit-and-entity-framework-core.md

    }
    ```

-   A concrete entity like `Product` inherits from `Entity` and can raise domain events:
+   A concrete entity like `Product` inherits from `AggregateRoot` and can raise domain events:
    ```csharp
    public class Product(string name, decimal price) : AggregateRoot(Guid.NewGuid())
    {